mstksg/inCode/copy/entries/huffman-1.md

 state).
 It takes an `s -> (a, s)`, an `s`, and applies the function to it and gives the resulting `a` of the tuple.

+### Putting it all together

+Let's try it out, shall we?

 ~~~haskell
 λ: fromJust $ runBuildTree "hello world"
 PQTNode (PTNode (PTNode (PTLeaf 'h')